Map Your Trails with MTB Project

 2. Go Explore

 MTB Project is built by riders like you.
-Record your rides to help guide others.
+Record your trails to help guide others.

 Before you get started: Check out your area on MTB Project to see what's already been mapped.

 Trails are added individually and in their entirety.
-Featured rides are suggested routes that often use multiple trails.
+Recommended Routes are local favorite routes that often use multiple trails.

-More details about the difference between Trails and Featured Rides.
+More details about the difference between Trails and Recommended Routes.

-- Go for a ride and use your favorite GPS device or a smartphone app to record it (Strava, MotionX, MyTracks, etc).
+- Head out and use the MTB Project app or your favorite GPS device or a smartphone app to record it (Strava, MotionX, etc).

 - Think guidebook: pick a popular route that starts and ends at a common trailhead.

 - Record voice memos, take photos, and note points of interest along the way.

 - Example Recommended Route: Brown County State Park